-Supreme Court Hands Federal Worker Partial Win In Age-Discrimination Case
+Supreme Court Hands Federal Worker Partial Win In Age Discrimination Case

 The U.S. Supreme Court, in an 8-1 ruling, made it relatively easier for federal workers to prove allegations of age discrimination.